 Education for Liberation

-Hosts: Dr. Adrienne Dixson and Dr. Maria
+Hosts: Dr. Adrienne Dixson and Dr. Maria Velazquez

 #NOLAed: Education for liberation,(#NOLAed) is a weekly, one-hour radio show in New Orleans.
-Hosts Dr. Adrienne Dixson and Co-host Dr. V (Maria Velazquez), endeavor to provide up-to-date information and commentary on educational issues across the broad education spectrum.
+Host Dr. Adrienne Dixson and Co-host Dr. V (Maria Velazquez), endeavor to provide up-to-date information and commentary on educational issues across the broad education spectrum.
 As hosts who have both local connections and knowledge of education in New Orleans, and international scholarly profiles in the broader field of education, we situate the local educational issues within a national and international context and connect national and international educational issues within a local context.

 United Way and You